Kevin-cwx/Multi-FLP-to-MP3-Exporter/Notes/GUI FLP Exporter.md

     - Ctrl + Down Key

 ## **Settings**
+#### General
 - Set output folder
 - Set input folder (Multiple, if not in same location)
 - Set dark mode
+- Launch at system startup
+- Project_Order_By, toggle name or date

+#### Advanced
 - Set FL_Studio_Path ( Write function to find on own, but make editable)
 - Set Processor_Type
--  Launch at system startup
-- Toggle, auto export all projects you worked on today
+- Toggle, enable auto export all projects you worked on today
 - Enable Set output folder sub folder, User can name the sub folder within subfolder where they want to export songs
     - Create check if folde exists, else create folder
+- User can set mouse scroll speed 4 speeds.
+Normal, 2X, 3X, 5X

+- If settings is empty (first time users), prompt user to run FL Studio, run code to get FL_Studio_Path and processes type, prompt user input fields for other values and store in json file
+ - Save values for next run
+- Create button, go to input folder

+#### About
 - Add about section, with version name
     - And disclaimer text, FL Studio must be closed.
 Show disclaimer 2 times, FLstudio must be closed before exporting song

-- If settings is empty (first time users), prompt user to run FL Studio, run code to get FL_Studio_Path and processes type, prompt user input fields for other values and store in json file
- - Save values for next run
-- User can set mouse scroll speed 4 speeds.
-Normal, 2X, 3X, 5X
-- Create button, go to input folder
-- Project_Order_By, toggle name or date

 ## **Search**
 - ✅ - Search input field, text should only show project in left side, and should open the folder if in sub folder